jld23/jupyterlab-snippets/README.md

 Use the first directory listed under `data:` to add files to, these become snippets in the menu.
 Each file contains one snippet.
 Directories can be used to organize the snippet files and will become submenu's in the menu.

-In JupyterLab, use the "Snippets" menu to select the snippet:
+In JupyterLab, use the "SAS Snippets" menu to select the snippet:

 <img width="570" alt="Schermafbeelding 2020-03-30 om 17 25 31" src="https://user-images.githubusercontent.com/46192475/77930697-8257fd00-72ab-11ea-8a77-36f45d6442d9.png">

-## Convert snippets from jupyter-boilerplate format

-See [jupyter-boilerplate-converter](jupyter-boilerplate-converter/README.md) on how to convert snippets from the [jupyter-boilerplate](https://github.com/moble/jupyter_boilerplate) classic notebook extension (not available for JupyterLab) to jupyterlab-snippets.

 ## Troubleshoot